Mukrosz/bcparks/README.md

 # Description
-This script serves as a simple notification system for sites availability on BC Parks Camping website.
+This script serves as a simple notification system for sites availability found on BC Parks Camping website.
-Tuns on a headless linux server.
+Runs on a headless linux server.

 # Requirements
 * linux OS (tested on Debian 12.5)